 You can get really affordable day trips to the Mekong Delta or you can book a homestay and stay a few nights.
 I have done both but most recently we did a day trip from Ho Chi Minh City with our 3 kids.

-We took an organised tour that showed us how the Mekong River is alive with activity and is the life line for millions of people that live along the banks of the mighty Mekong.
+We took an organized tour that showed us how the Mekong River is alive with activity and is the lifeline for millions of people that live along the banks of the mighty Mekong.
 We visited a little village and tried some locally produced honey tea.